 A: One of the reasons I chose to be a wilderness therapist is because the wilderness setting offers so many unique growth opportunities and constant support that just isn’t found in a traditional office setting.
-Instead of returning after a session to the same ruts, patterns, social pressures, and/or addictions in your life, you are immersed in a supportive and healthy environment in wilderness, which leads to lasting change.
+A benefit of wilderness is that instead of returning after a session to the same ruts, patterns, social pressures, and/or addictions in your life, you are immersed in a supportive and healthy environment, which leads to lasting change.

 While outpatient therapy is conceptual, wilderness therapy is experiential.
 For example, let’s say you struggle with anxiety.
 Rather than practicing a skill while imagining a time you were anxious, we are able to practice those skills together in real time.
 Whether hiking, leading a group, or learning to make fire, when anxiety comes up, we work on it then and there.
 By practicing coping skills when an issue is present, these skills become healthy habits.
 In wilderness, there are far more opportunities to repeat those healthy habits, which means you are developing skills you can take with you following Open Sky.
 This is part of what makes wilderness therapy the most effective treatment I’ve seen.